Skip to main content

 Prerequisites

-• Either an API key (for machine-to-machine integrations) or OAuth credentials (for user-facing applications).
-See Authentication for how to obtain each.
+• An API key for machine-to-machine integrations, or OAuth credentials for user-facing applications.
+For how to obtain each, see Authentication.

-• A tool that can make HTTPS POST requests with JSON bodies — curl, httpie, Postman, or a language client.
+• A tool that can make HTTPS POST requests with JSON bodies, such as curl, httpie, or Postman.

 The endpoint